jaganmn/misc/R_enable_openmp/README.md

    ```

 4. Start an R session and try installing from sources an R package that
-   makes use of OpenMP where supported.
-Hopefully, that package comes
+   makes use of OpenMP.
+Hopefully, that package comes with a way to
-   with a way to test whether support is actually enabled.
-By way of
+   test whether support is actually enabled.
+By way of example:
-   example:

    ```r
    install.packages("TMB", type = "source")